Skip to main content

 • How it helps: The 2026 exemption schedule shows a basic exemption of $180,671 and a low-income exemption of $271,009 of assessed value, with a low-income household limit of $81,131.

 • How to apply: File with your county assessor.
-The BOE forms page lists the current claim form as BOE-261-G.
+The current claim form is generally BOE-261-G.

 • What to gather: The claim form, proof of ownership and occupancy, the veteran’s rating or compensation letter, and household-income records if you are applying for the low-income level.